tmxoxo/blog/_posts/2014-05-13-saltyeggs.md

 Was that warning dire enough?
 Are you still interested?
 Well, read on <br><br>

-Today I'm going to talk about preserving eggs using the high salinity method.
+Today I'm going to talk about preserving eggs using a high salinity method.
 It's an easy way of infusing a lot of flavor into the eggs using minimal ingredients.
 It's also a technique that I've only come across in Asian and Pacific Islander cuisine, although I am more than happy to be corrected.<br><br>